nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### Example 3: Announce the automation ID of a UIA object

 In UI Automation, automation ID is used to identify different screen elements.
-The following code displays this information on a browsable window.
+The following code displays this information in a browsable window.

 	import ui
 	from NVDAObjects.UIA import UIA